-(iii) All research papers that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by the Fellowship, shall be made available from PubMed Central(PMC) and UK PMC PubMed Central (UK PMC) as soon as possible, and in any event within six months of publication, in line with the India Alliance’s open access policy.
+(iii) All research papers that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by the Fellowship, shall be made available from PubMed Central(PMC) and Europe PMC PubMed Central (Europe PMC) as soon as possible, and in any event within six months of publication, in line with the India Alliance’s open access policy.
 The IA Fellows must contact India Alliance to claim open access charges.

 (iv)To assist tracking the outputs from the India Alliance-funded research, where it has contributed either solely or in part, the India Alliance’s contributions shall be duly acknowledged.
 The Fellows are required to include the following statement under funding disclosure/ acknowledgement section in publications/patents/other research outputs arising from India Alliance-funded research: “This work was supported by the Wellcome Trust/DBT India Alliance Fellowship [grant number xxxx] awarded to XX.”

 (v) The Host Institution and the Fellow shall consult with the India Alliance on any press statements that may be issued about the Fellowship or the findings from the activities funded by the Fellowship.